MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 - **NOW** Take a look at the change list here and implement changes if needed for the Facade period

 - **2024Q1** Be ready with adjustments needed for your integration for the Facade period.
-We recommend for Finnish merchants and partners to be ready till 2024.01.01.

-- **2024Q1** We finally launch Nordic Wallet Launch in Finland on 23rdof january 🇫🇮 and then Denmark March 12th🇩🇰
+- **2024Q1 March 12th** We finally launch Nordic Wallet Launch in Denmark 🇩🇰 and migrate all Danish merchants
-  - **January 23rd** we will launch the new platform in **Finland** and migrate all Finnish merchants.
-  - **March 12th** we will launch the new platform in **Denmark** and migrate all Danish merchants.

 - **2024** Plan and integrate new [Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/)

 - **2025Q1** Be ready with your API integration to the Recurring API. 🧡 💙 The facade will be switched off.

 :::